 This is one of the best books you would ever read on mergers and acquisitions.
-Have a look at the review and the best takeaways to know more about the book.
+Look at the review and the best takeaways to know more about the book.

 Best takeaways from this Top Mergers and Acquisition book

-- You would learn how corporate restructuring would help companies compete in a fierce competitive market.
+- You would learn how corporate restructuring would help companies compete in a fiercely competitive market.

-- You will also understand the laws in regards to mergers and acquisitions.
+- You will also understand the laws regarding mergers and acquisitions.

-- You would also find out how to create most effective strategies for hostile acquisitions.
+- You would also find out how to create the most effective strategies for hostile acquisitions.

 Lessons from the Middle-Market Trenches (Wiley Professional Advisory Services)

-This book is an excellent read and if you read this book, you would get a great overview of the overall subject.
+This book is an excellent read, and if you read this book, you will get a great overview of the overall subject.

 Review: Not everyone is required to learn everything about mergers and acquisitions in detail.
-People who are indirectly related to the mergers and acquisitions, let’s say human resource managers, this book will serve the purpose for them.
-Of course this book can’t be used for in depth studies; but if you want to learn the key factors of M&A, this would act as a great overview of the subject.
+For people indirectly related to mergers and acquisitions human resource managers, this book will serve their purpose.
+Of course, this book can’t be used for in-depth studies; but if you want to learn the key factors of M&A, this will act as a great overview of the subject.
 If you are a beginner in the subject and feel that an overview of M&A will suffice, this could turn out to be the right resource for you.
-However, if you are in M&A field already, you may need to look for something in depth and advanced.
+However, if you are in the M&A field already, you may need to look for something in-depth and advanced.

-- You would be able to learn the differences between “currency” and “value” and you would get to know how sellers capitalize their unfair advantage.
+- You would be able to learn the differences between “currency” and “value,” and you would get to know how sellers capitalize on their unfair advantage.